Skip to main content

 The goal of stress testing is to push the computer to failure.
 You want to see how long it takes before it becomes unstable.
 It’s usually a good idea to run tests for at least an hour or two, though some can take longer.

-Before starting these tests, we’d highly recommend tools like HWMonitor, HWiNFO64, or Core Temp for keeping track of CPU temperature, clock speeds, and power.
+Although some of the suggested CPU stress test tools do have their own monitoring, it’s also important that you can keep track of temperatures, power draw, and clock speed during a stress test.
+To that end, we’d highly recommend tools like HWMonitor, HWiNFO64, or Core Temp.
 These can be a valuable resource for making sure your cooling solution is doing its job as these stress tests push your CPU quite literally to the limit.
 It’s so important that we have an entire guide on how to check your CPU’s temperature.

-Here’s the list of four favorite CPU stress tests.
+Here’s the list of the best CPU stress tests.

 Prime95